KonstantinTomashevich/what-kind-of-developer-are-you.gihub.io/_posts/2022-06-23-EmergenceWhyIsThereNoEntitiesInCelerity.md

 - Maybe even assets!

 It might sound messy, but it also sounds really powerful, isn't it?
-At least it is for me, therefore I decided to make it a core idea for my ECS implementation.
-Sticking to this idea makes a principle of entities obsolete: we just have tables with records and systems (personally, I prefer to call them tasks) that operate on these records.
+At least it is for me, therefore I decided to make it the core idea for my ECS implementation.
+Sticking to this idea makes the principle of entities obsolete: we just have tables with records and systems (personally, I prefer to call them tasks) that operate on these records.

 Of course, this approach has its pros and cons.
 Let's start from pros: